 As an aside, for those that do use the Adobe Suite of design applications, Adobe will offer a onetime license transfer from Windows to Mac, however unlike Adobe Lightroom 3, although you are allowed two simultaneous installations of your Adobe Suite, you cannot mix platforms, for example a Windows Desktop and a Mac laptop.

 Hurdle 3: Blu-ray player.
-Well, unfortunately this was just one hurdle that I could not overcome if I choose to go with a Mac.
-Fortunately in my case, between the Dell Laptop, my primary desktop with a Blu-ray burner, the PS3 and the home theater Blu-ray Player, I was more then covered.
+Well, unfortunately, this was just one hurdle that I could not overcome if I choose to go with a Mac.
+Fortunately in my case, between the Dell Laptop, my primary desktop with a Blu-ray burner, the PS3 and the home theatre Blu-ray Player, I was more than covered.
 In addition, a few of my Blu-ray movies came with a Digital Download version so I thought I was covered, although admittedly disappointed.

 Moving over to Mac OS X